jjemi8884/CSB310-Collab-Wiki-3-Prog-Lang-Deep-Dive/Wiki3ProgramDeepDive.md

 There are two main types of subprograms in C++:
 - Functions: Functions are independent blocks of code that perform a specific task.
 They can take zero or more arguments (data passed to the function) and optionally return a value.
-Functions are declared with the return type, followed by the function name and parentheses for arguments.
+Functions are declared with the return type, followed by the function name and parentheses for arguments.[5]
 ```
 int add(int x, int y) {
 return x + y;